jokk-itu/BookVacation/README.md

 ## FlightService
 To buy a flight ticket.

+## TicketService
+To handle tickets for flights, hotels and cars.

 ## VacationService
 To buy a complete vacation with flight ticket, hotel room and car.